Bergerac, Dordogne

 Bergerac (/fr/; Brageirac /oc/) is a subprefecture of the Dordogne department, in the region of Nouvelle-Aquitaine, Southwestern France.
-In 2018, the commune had a population of 26,823, which made it the department's second-most populated after the prefecture Périgueux.
+With a population of 27,110 (2023), it is the department's second-most populated commune after the prefecture Périgueux.
 Located on the banks of the river Dordogne, Bergerac was designated a Town of Art and History by the Ministry of Culture in 2013.